- What's your risk?

 The cost of increasing the level of cover reduces as the limit of indemnity increases, making it extremely good value.
 If you'd like to discuss your level of insurance cover or require indications of the cost of increasing your cover please contact us.

 This guidance note is intended for information purposes only.
 It is not and does not purport to be legal or accountancy advice.
 Whilst all care has been taken to ensure the accuracy of the guidance note it is not to be regarded as a substitute for specific advice.
-This guidance note shall not be reproduced in any form without our prior permission. © 2019.
-All copyright is owned by Professional Indemnity Insurance Brokers Ltd.
+This guidance note shall not be reproduced in any form without our prior permission. © Professional Indemnity Insurance Brokers Ltd.